Settings Reference¶

 This settings allows you to set flags on a user based on their group membership in Entra ID.

-For example, if a user is a member of the group Django Staff
+For example, if a user is a member of the group Django Staff, you can automatically set the is_staff

-field of the user to True
+field of the user to True.

-The key represents the boolean user model field (e.g. is_staff
+The key represents the boolean user model field (e.g. is_staff)

-and the value, which can either be a single String or an array of Strings, represents the group(s) name (e.g. Django Staff
+and the value, which can either be a single String or an array of Strings, represents the group(s) name (e.g. Django Staff).

 example: